Oxygen fugacity

 How \(\Delta\mathrm{IW}\) enters the chemistry

-The shift \(\Delta\mathrm{IW}\) feeds the equilibrium chemistry through two channels:
+The shift \(\Delta\mathrm{IW}\) feeds the equilibrium chemistry through four channels:

 1. The free \(\mathrm{O_2}\) partial pressure